-- School Leader Interview: At the beginning of the visit, the School Leader(s) provides a general orientation to the School, indicating current priorities, immediate challenges, and program changes, as well as the reporting structure and the roles of key personnel. - Instructional Staff Interviews: These interviews primarily involve teachers from visited classes, though the team may schedule interviews with other teachers, instructional staff, contracted staff, and/or paraprofessionals.
-As noted above, team members make every attempt to schedule interviews with teachers when they are not instructing students; however, the Commission may request coverage for a class so that a particular teacher can participate in an interview.
+- School Leader Interview: During the pre-site visit logistics call, the School Leader(s) provides a general orientation to the School, indicating current priorities, immediate challenges, and program changes, as well as the reporting structure and the roles of key personnel.
+The Commission will conduct a more formal review with the school leader during the site visit. - Instructional Staff Interviews: These interviews primarily involve teachers from visited classes, though the team may schedule interviews with other teachers, instructional staff, contracted staff, and/or paraprofessionals.
+As noted above, team members make every attempt to schedule interviews with teachers when they are not instructing students; however, the Commission may request coverage for a class so that a teacher can participate in an interview.

 Please provide accurate teacher, contracted staff and paraprofessional schedules for the day(s) of the visit in order to avoid, to the extent possible, any conflicts with classroom instruction.
 Please let all personnel know about scheduled interview times according to the visit schedule.
-It is preferable to conduct interviews in the teachers' own classrooms so that they can readily refer to their curriculum and other materials; however, when that is not possible, please identify another private space such as an unused classroom or office.
+It is preferable to conduct interviews in the teachers' own classrooms so that they can readily refer to their curriculum and other materials; however, when that is not possible, please identify another private space such as an unused classroom or office2.
 In such cases, teachers, and contracted staff are encouraged to bring documents with them such as curriculum guides, grade books, assessment calendars, etc. The School's Educational Program Terms, as stated in their Charter Contract, provide a framework for the types of questions teachers should expect to answer during the interviews.
 Please ensure that teachers, and contracted staff understand that the purpose of the School visit is to evaluate the overall School program, not individual staff members.
 The Commission does not use staff names and minimizes the identification of titles and positions in its site visit reports.
 In addition, team members do not provide feedback to individual teachers regarding their visited performance in the classroom.